area73/psf/README.md

         WebPack

 ## Event loop
   We need to create a loop for the event painting.
 To do so we will use requestAnimationFrame

+## Vector
+  -.
+Cartesian Vector
+  -.
+Vector.angle
+  -.
+Vector.magnitude (hypotenuse)
+  -.
+Vector.add
+  -.
+Vector.substract
+  -.
+Vector.scale
+  -.
+Vector.copy
+  -.
+Vector.polarToCart